Financial-Times/n-heroku-tools/README.md

     clean                                  runs git clean -fxd
-    deploy [app]                           runs haikro deployment scripts with sensible defaults for Next projects configure [options] [source] [target]  downloads environment variables from next-config-vars and uploads them to the current app download-configuration <app>           downloads environment variables from app from Heroku to make adding them to the next-config-vars service easier provision [app]                        provisions a new instance of an application server verify                                 internally calls origami-build-tools verify with some Next specific configuration (use only for APPLICATIONS.
+    deploy [app]                           runs haikro deployment scripts with sensible defaults for Next projects configure [options] [source] [target]  downloads environment variables from next-config-vars and uploads them to the current app provision [app]                        provisions a new instance of an application server verify                                 internally calls origami-build-tools verify with some Next specific configuration (use only for APPLICATIONS.
 Front End components should continue to use origami-build-tools verify) verify-layout-deps [options]           Verifies that the application has installed compatible versions of bower components which provide templates used by page layouts contained in ft-next-express